 The airtightness measurement is carried out in accordance with EN 13829 (method A).
-A series of measurements is required for positive pressure and negative pressure, in deviation from the standard.
+Alternatively the measurement can be carried out in accordance with ISO 9972 (method 1).
+However, the net air volume in accordance with EN 13829 must be used for calculation of the n50 value in any case.
+A series of measurements is required for positive pressure AND negative pressure, in deviation from the standards.
 The pressure test should only be carried out for the heated building envelope.
 Porches, conservatories etc. that are not integrated into the thermal envelope of the building should not be included in the pressure test.
 It is recommended that the test be carried out when the airtight layer is still accessible so that needed repairs can be carried out more easily.
 The pressure test report should also document the calculation of the indoor air volume.